 Remarkable Care for Kids

 - Specialized care for kids with kidney disease: The pediatric nephrology program at Rush University Children’s Hospital provides compassionate, personalized care to kids with kidney disease.
-The program includes a pediatric hypertension center for kids with high blood pressure, the only dedicated pediatric dialysis unit in Chicago, and a pediatric kidney transplant program.
+The program includes a pediatric hypertension center for kids with high blood pressure, and provides comprehensive care for children, newborn through 18 years of age with chronic kidney disease.
+Care for children with prenatal kidney disease begins with consultation during pregnancy.

 - Nutritional support: Your child’s care team will include a dietitian who will work with and your child to create a diet and nutrition plan that can help address the nutritional challenges associated with kidney disease in children.